2ndSightLab/ai-tracker/fixed.md

 6/11/2026 9:30 PM

-🟢 reallizing i need a separate list for resources - adding.
+🟢 reallizing I need a separate list for resources - adding.

 🟢 Renmoving unneccessary comments.
 AGAIN.
 Lots of files have mammoth comment blocks agian and in/out comments that the model deosn't want to remove for some reason even though the requirements explicitly say not to add those.